seohsirk/next-supabase-ai-template/README.md

 In this way - you server will be able to authenticate the request and be sure it's coming from your Supabase instance.

-As endpoint, remember to use the `/api/db/webhook` endpoint.
+As the endpoint, remember to use the `/api/db/webhook` endpoint.
 If your APP url is `https://myapp.vercel.app`, the endpoint will be `https://myapp.vercel.app/api/db/webhook`.

 #### Adding Database Webhooks from Supabase Studio